 Great for Carpet: Dyson V10 Animal

-The Dyson V10 Animal comes with the same toolset as the V10 Absolute except for one thing – the soft roller head, which makes it a great option if your home has a lot of carpets.
+The Dyson V10 Animal comes with the same toolset as the V10 Absolute, except for one notable difference – the soft roller head, which makes it an excellent option for homes with extensive carpeting.

 This variant is also capable of cleaning bare floors thanks to the adjustable gates.
 It does need a little coaxing to fit larger bits of debris to either gate.
 I believe this option is better since the torque drive head is very decent on hard surfaces.